csunkin/mllab/content/authors/summer-diaz/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Undergraduate Students
 ---

-Gwen is in her last semester as a Kinesiology undergraduate student at California State University, Northridge.
-She is a Peer Learning Facilitator and finds great joy in helping other students succeed.
-This is her 3rd semester in the lab and is proud to be the current lab manager.
-Gwen will be entering the CSUN Master’s program in Kinesiology in Spring 2023, and plans to continue being involved in the lab.
-She is ultimately hoping to pursue a career enriched with biomechanics research.
-Outside of the lab, she is a circus artist and particularly enjoys juggling, hooping, and slacklining.
+As an individual who is fascinated about movement and studying the body, Summer Diaz decided to major in Kinesiology.
+Her interest in movement began in high school when she took her first physiology course.
+She plans on graduating from California State University, Northridge at the end of Spring 2023 with a B.S. in Exercise Science.
+Within the next few months, Summer will be applying to DPT programs to pursue a career as a Physical Therapist.
+She is also open to new career paths and experiences such as research.
+When she isn’t studying Summer enjoys outdoor sports such as, soccer, hiking and biking.